 The higher the points in your hand, the more points the winner gets from you.

-- Keep in mind that when you are discarding your number cards, play the highest card you can each turn.
+- Keep in mind that when you are discarding your number cards, (as a rule of thumb) play the highest number card you can each turn.
 This is unless you have a large amount of cards that match the color in play.

 - It is also important to try to discard your 20 point cards.
 This also comes into play with what strategy you use to best discard them.